rlugojr/linkurious-enterprise-manual/edit/add.md

 We can see the node created NewInvestor added to our graph.

+### Add an edge

-**If we choose to create an edge**, we have to provide the following information :
+We have to provide the following information :

 ![](A6.png)